 Do You Know Your Current 30-day Readmission Rates?

 This is where it all starts.
 Do you have an idea what this number may be?
-Whatever it is, if it exceeds the allowed readmission rate as set by the Hospital Readmissions Reduction Program (HRRP), you could be fined as much as 3% of all Medicare payment for that DRG (Diagnosis Related Group).
+Whatever it is, if it exceeds the allowed readmission rate as set by the Hospital Readmissions Reduction Program (HRRP), you could be fined as much as 3% of all Medicare payments for that DRG (Diagnosis Related Group).
 Your organization will have its records for its 30-day readmission numbers for all the different conditions listed by CMS for its HRRP program, which began in 2015.
 This information is also available on healthcare databases such as Definitive Healthcare, and publicly too, on Medicare’s website.

 Are you Penalized for Readmissions at the Moment?
-Save costs.

 Before digging up your numbers, it could be that you are being penalized for excessive readmissions right now.
 This tool by KHN shows what percentage of Medicare payments was withheld for each hospital for excessive readmissions, in the past 5 years.
 Of course, you should have this information internally as well.
 Keep in mind, this penalty was accounted for using all cases of readmissions from multiple diseases.
 But chronic diseases like COPD and CHF are the main culprits for most hospitals.
 It is most likely that you have excess readmission ratio for these diseases.
 Take a look at your readmission rates from this Medicare dataset or your internal records.
 You will know which conditions are responsible for causing excess readmissions.